reactphp/child-process/README.md

 of the command will be written to the disk, and even if the file is deleted at the end of the process, writing the output to the disk might be a security issues if the output contains sensitive data.
+It could also be an issue with long lasting commands that are outputing a lot of data since the output file will grow until the process ends.
+This might fill the hard-drive if the process lasts long enough.